 Our full list of titles is on our Catalogue Page and our online shop.
 Our three most recent titles are on this page below.
 ALL UK and IRELAND POSTAGE IS FREE WHEN YOU ORDER DIRECT WITH US.
 ALL ORDERS DISPATCHED SAME WORKING DAY AS ORDER RECEIVED.

-SIGNED COPIES of The Squad by Phil Mac Giolla Bháin are available for pre-order here.
+SIGNED COPIES of The Squad by Phil Mac Giolla Bháin are available for pre-order.

-Veneer of Civilisation by Will Black is available for pre-order at our own special price of £9.99 here.
+VENEER OF CIVILISATION by Will Black is available for pre-order at our own special price of £9.99.

 Sometimes Terrorists Just Pick On The Wrong Country